 Setting up a construction business as a limited company is appealing to many business owners due to its tax efficient format.
 If you’re ready to launch your construction business, here are 10 steps to guide you through the setup process and help you to familiarise with the legal and financial obligations of starting a limited company.

 What Is A Limited Company?

 A limited company is an organisation that is referred to by law as a ‘moral person’.
-This means that the company has its own identity, is completely separate from its owner and does business under its own name.
+This means that the company has its own identity, is entirely separate from its owner and does business under its own name.
 If the business makes money, it must pay tax, and if the business loses money, it can build up debt – just like a physical person.

 1. Choose Your Company Name

 The company name can’t be the same as another registered company’s name.
-If your name is too similar to another company’s name you may have to change it if a complaint is made against you.
+If your name is too similar to another company’s name, you may have to change it if a complaint is made against you.
 Choosing a name that is already taken is not worth doing as it could confuse your customers and affect your business.

 The company name must not be offensive, must not contain a ‘sensitive’ word or expression, and must not suggest a connection with government or local authorities, unless permission is granted to do so.